utkucivelek/message_classifier/README.md

 In this repository there exist three code files:

 ### process_data.py as ETL Pipeline
--Loads the messages and categories datasets
+- Loads the messages and categories datasets
--Merges the two datasets
+- Merges the two datasets
--Cleans the data
+- Cleans the data
--Stores it in a SQLite database
+- Stores it in a SQLite database with sqlalchemy library

 ### train_classifier.py as ML Pipeline
-Loads data from the SQLite database
+- Loads data from the SQLite database with sqlalchemy library
-Splits the dataset into training and test sets
+- Splits the dataset into training and test sets
-Builds a text processing and machine learning pipeline Trains and tunes a model using GridSearchCV
+- Builds a text processing and machine learning pipeline with nltk & sklearn libraries
+- Trains and tunes RandomForestClassifier using GridSearchCV
-Outputs results on the test set
+- Outputs results on the test set
-Exports the final model as a pickle file
+- Exports the final model as a pickle file

-### run.py as Flask Web App
+### run.py as Web App
+- Generates a web app with Flask & Plotly libraries

 ### Instructions: